aandkgithub/akrisanov.github.io/content/cv.md

 Working on Partners API which helps to grow customer base and get new opportunities in communication between companies.

-_Technology stack: Ruby on Rails, PostgreSQL, Node.js, JavaScript, AWS._
+_Technology stack: Go, Ruby on Rails, PostgreSQL, ActiveMQ, Node.js, JavaScript, AWS._

 #### Senior Software Engineer at Ride With Local
 April 2015 - October 2016 (1 year 7 months)